 The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Many employers provide social functions to their staff.
-Often this will include some sort of annual event, usually taking place in the summer and / or at Christmas.
+Often this will include some sort of annual event, usually taking place in the summer or at Christmas.
+See also Simon’s Taxes E4.741A.
+HMRC guidance is at EIM21690.

-The amounts incurred by the employer in respect of the employee are taxable unless there is an exemption from tax.
+The amounts incurred by the employer in respect of the social function are taxable unless there is an exemption from tax as it is considered a benefit to the employees attending.

-An exemption from tax is provided to employees by ITEPA 2003, s 264 where their employer provides them with a social function and a number of conditions are met:
+There is an exemption from tax and NIC in ITEPA 2003, s 264 where the employer provides employees with a social function and a number of conditions are met:

 the function is an annual party